solliancenet/FoundationaLLM_Copilot_Workshop/Lab2/readme.md

 ## Lab2 - Chat Portal Discovery and capabilities
 In this lab, we will explore the Chat Portal and its capabilities.
 We will also look at each part of the User Interface and understand the different sections and features.

+> [!NOTE]
+> To start this lab, the presenter will go through a demonstration of the Chat Portal and its capabilities.
+The attendees will then be asked to perform all the tasks in the lab guide.

 ![Chat Portal](/media/Lab2-1.jpg)

 ### Task 1: Chat Portal Discovery